One of the best ways to experience church growth is to reach brand new people who are new to the church.

 #4 – Point people to one step.

 Every part of your process should point to one simple and clear action step.
 There are probably a lot of great ways to get connected to your church, but you need a unified message for guests.
 Whether it’s a newcomers lunch or a 101 class or a small group, get really clear about the FIRST thing new people should do.
 Make sure your process, whether it's personal or digital, points new people to one clear step.

 Guests are going to visit your church this year.
-What's your strategy for helping them connect, get involved and follow Jesus?
+Build a process for helping them connect, get involved and follow Jesus.